solidfire/solidfire-cli/README.md

 --volumeid

 The ID of the volume on which to start the pairing process.

 --mode

 The mode of the volume on which to start the pairing process.
-The mode can only be set if the volume is the source volume.Possible values:Async: (default if no mode parameter specified) Writes are acknowledged when they complete locally.
-The cluster does not wait for writes to be replicated to the target cluster.Sync: Source acknowledges write when the data is stored locally and on the remote cluster.SnapshotsOnly: Only snapshots created on the source cluster will be replicated.
+The mode can only be set if the volume is the source volume.
+Possible values: Async: (default if no mode parameter specified) Writes are acknowledged when they complete locally.
+The cluster does not wait for writes to be replicated to the target cluster.
+Sync: Source acknowledges write when the data is stored locally and on the remote cluster.
+SnapshotsOnly: Only snapshots created on the source cluster will be replicated.
 Active writes from the source volume will not be replicated.

 #### listactivepairedvolumes ####
 Command: